HashWarlock/erc-8004-ex-phala/README.md

 The ChaosChain Agent SDK provides a unified interface for developers to create agents that seamlessly integrate with the **Triple-Verified Stack**.
 Any agent can use this SDK to join the world's first fully verified AI agent economy.

 ### Key Features
-- **AP2 Integration**: Cryptographic user intent verification and mandate management
+- **Google AP2 Integration**: Official Google library with RSA256 JWT signing and W3C compliance
+- **A2A-x402 Extension**: Seamless crypto payments per Google's specification
 - **Process Integrity**: Verifiable execution with cryptographic proofs and insurance backing
 - **ERC-8004 Adjudication**: Automatic identity management, validation requests, and reputation building
-- **Dual Payment Protocols**: AP2 authorization + x402 crypto settlement with automatic fee collection
+- **Production Security**: RSA keypair generation, secure key storage, and enterprise-grade cryptography
+- **Dynamic Configuration**: Multi-environment support with feature toggles and secure configuration
-- **Enhanced Evidence**: Automated creation of Triple-Verified proof packages
+- **Enhanced Evidence**: Automated creation of Triple-Verified proof packages with JWT tokens
 - **IPFS Integration**: Seamless storage and retrieval of work evidence with permanent links
 - **One-Line Integration**: Complete Triple-Verified Stack in a single SDK call